 After a week of record-breaking high temperatures in Yorkshire, the weather turned, and I awoke to a chilly, grey day.
 Driving through the undulating Yorkshire dales early in the morning, low mists clung wetly to the hills, obliterating the hilltops and reminding me of the bleakness of the Yorkshire countryside in winter.
 Visions of

 A train whistle blew in the distance, and the sense of excited anticipation in the small crowd was palpable.
-Suddenly, the chuff-chuff-chuff sound heralded the approach of a steam train, before the shiny red engine hove into view.
+A distant chuff-chuff-chuff sound heralded the approach of a steam train, before the shiny red engine hove into view.

 A dedicated group of volunteers and enthusiasts maintain the engine, carriages and track.
 The railway is a credit to them and a joy to experience.
 The 1940s carriages and steam engines evoke a rush of nostalgia, perfect for visiting Haworth, which hosts an annual 1940s gala weekend.